jaysylvester/citizen/README.md

 ## Forms

-citizen uses [formidable](https://www.npmjs.com/package/formidable) to parse form data.
-When a user submits a form, the resulting form data is available in your controller via `params.form`.
+citizen includes basic request payload parsing.
+When a user submits a form, the parsed form data is available in your controller via `params.form`.
+If you want to use a third-party package to parse the form data yourself, you can disable form parsing in the config and access the raw payload via `request.payload`.

     // login controller

-    function handler(params, context) {
+    export const handler = (params) => {
       // Set some defaults for the login view params.form.username = ''
       params.form.password = ''
       params.form.remember = false
     }

-    // Using a separate action in your controller for form submissions
-    // is probably a good idea
+    // Using a separate action in your controller for form submissions is probably a good idea export const form = async (params) => {
-    async function form(params, context) {
       let authenticate = await app.models.user.authenticate({
             username: params.form.username,
             password: params.form.password
           }),
-          cookie = {}
+          cookies = {}

       if ( authenticate.success ) {
         if ( params.form.remember ) {
-          cookie.username: params.form.username
+          cookies.username: authenticate.username
         }

         return {
-          cookie: cookie,
+          cookies: cookies,
           redirect: '/'
         }
       } else {
         return {
-          content: {
+          local: {
             message: 'Login failed.'
           }
         }